 A UE shall only respond to two consecutive invalid challenges and shall not automatically attempt authentication after receiving two consecutive invalid challenges.
 The UE may attempt to register with the network again after an implementation specific time.

-Reference(s)

-3GPP TS 24.229 [7] clause 5.1.1.5.3 and clause 5.1.1.5.12.

 6.7.3 Test description